janko/janko.io/_posts/2015-07-28-ode-to-sequel.md

   in a Postgres array column instead
 * and many more...

+## Switching from ActiveRecord

+Sequel has a very exhaustive guide "[Sequel for ActiveRecord Users]", which is aimed at helping ActiveRecord users transition to Sequel.
+The guide first explains how *each* ActiveRecord feature is implemented in Sequel, and mentions some Sequel plugins you could use in your transition to make Sequel more similar to ActiveRecord.
+Then it lists how *each and every* ActiveRecord's method and option correspond to Sequel.
+Pretty good, huh?

+There is a [sequel-rails] gem which is actively maintained, which helps you keep the same development workflow as you had with Rails.
+It provides:

+* Database Rake tasks (for migrations and such)
+* Migration/model generators
+* `Sequel::NoMatchingRow` error is returned as 404 (some other errors are mapped as well)
+* Logging is integrated into Rails logs
+* And more...

 ## Conclusion

 Even after all of this, I have only scratched the surface of Sequel's amazing